18FAB7632B847BC8/DBPortal/README.md

-# NIRD
+# DBPortal

-Code for paper: NIRD: Building a Natural Language Interface for Real-world Database Systems
+Code for paper: Natural Language to SQL Parsing for Large Multi-Domain Databases